 Formed in February 2015, the Southeast Ocean and Coastal Acidification Network (SOCAN) is an interdisciplinary network of scientists, resource managers, and industry, non-profit, and government representatives dedicated to supporting and encouraging discussions on ocean and coastal acidification in the Southeast.

 SOCAN is supported by the National Ocean and Atmospheric Administration’s Ocean Acidification Program and the Southeast Coastal Ocean Observing Regional Association (SECOORA).
 Since its foundation, SOCAN has synthesized Southeast acidification research, established regional OA monitoring and research priorities, and developed partnerships with regional stakeholders.
 Current efforts are focused on facilitating the development of collaborative research and monitoring activities with stakeholders to help understand and manage the impacts of acidification in the Southeast region.

 SOCAN sends regular newsletters with updates about acidification research and activities in the Southeast.

 CAPABILITIES TO THE MAP

 SOCAN has just released a new monitoring data portal and is in the process of creating a new map for laboratory capabilities and current research.
 Contact us below to add your data or information to the maps!

 SOCAN has working groups for science and capacity building.
 The Science Working Group is charged with synthesizing and expanding regional scientific efforts and responding to funding opportunities for acidification research.
-The new Capacity Building Working Group will drive the strategic growth of SOCAN through partnership development and funding recruitment.
+The Stakeholder Working Group will drive the strategic growth of SOCAN through partnership development and funding recruitment.
 Contact us below to join a working group.